Five Reasons Silicon Valley Comic Con is the Best Con for Women

 What is so cool about being around your tribe is feeling comfortable and safe enough to geek out over things other people just don't understand.
 That's how I feet about meeting Jane Metcalfe.
 The co-founder and president of Wired Ventures, Inc., Jane is someone I really admire.
 I remember picking up my first copy of WIRED and thinking - this is what I want to do.
 All of this.
 Jane is currently the CEO and Editor in Chief of NEO.LIFE, a new media company that tracks advances in human biology made possible by computer science and engineering.
 Legit.

 Since the event is here in Silicon Valley women can use this opportunity to meet guests such as Nicole Lombardo of Google.
 Nicole leads Business Development for Google’s Project Sunroof team, among other things.
 Women like Nicole are the backbone of Silicon Valley.
 Bring your business cards and be prepared to network with top people in the tech industry.

-So your other female friends aren't comic book geeks or Con fans and you're embarrassed to go to Comic Con alone.
+So your other female friends aren't Con fans and you're embarrassed to go to Comic Con alone.
 Nope.
 Stop that right now.
-SVCC is where you are going to find your tribe.
+SVCC is where you are going to find your people.
 R2 Builders Club, 501st Legion, Rebel Legion Endor Base and other fan groups will be on hand throughout the event.
 Don't be shy - say hi to someone.
 Make a new friend.
-Find a better tribe.

-I hope to see you all at Silicon Valley Comic Con April 6-8, 2018 at the San Jose Convention Center.
-Especially all you ladies that, like me, waited a long time before finally heading out to a Comic Con on your own.
+I hope to see you all at Silicon Valley Comic Con at the San Jose Convention Center.

 For more info, the guest list, the schedules and tickets - visit: www.svcomiccon.com